-In most cases, when using factory default settings in the Keenetic routers, digital television (IPTV) works immediately on both computers and set-top boxes, without prior setup.
+In Keenetic routers, in most cases, digital television (IPTV) works right out of the box on both computers and set-top boxes.

 1. Multicast is used to provide IPTV services.
-Make sure that your Keenetic has the 'IGMP/PPPoE proxy service' component installed, which transmits IGMP/PPPoE messages between different interfaces.
+Ensure that your Keenetic has the 'IGMP/PPPoE proxy service' component installed, which transmits IGMP/PPPoE messages between different interfaces.
 This can be done on the 'General system settings' page in the 'Updates and component options' section by clicking on 'Components options'.

 2. Set up an Internet connection and connect the set-top box or computer on which you plan to watch TV to any of the router's network (LAN) ports assigned to the Home segment.
 Check that IPTV is working properly.

 3. Some ISPs, when using the MAC address registration of the set-top box, require a special TV port on the router to which the set-top box should be connected.
 This port directly connects to the provider's network and allows the provider to see the set-top box's MAC address.
 To set one of the network ports belonging to the Home segment in the TV port mode, please refer to the following configuration methods:

 Go to the 'Ethernet' page; in the 'Connection and VLAN' section, set the 'TV set-top box' mode for the port to which the IPTV set-top box will be connected (in our example, the set-top box will be connected to port 3).

 If your ISP has provided you with a VLAN for an IPTV service, enter it in the 'TV' field.
 If IPTV is provided without a VLAN, you usually do not need to select a port for the set-top box.

 When you make these settings, the set-top box will connect directly to the ISP's network through a router.
 Connect the IPTV set-top box to the TV port and reboot it.
 The set-top box must obtain an IP address from your ISP's network, and then you can receive digital television.